ccau1/test-blockchain-client/README.md

 ## Production Ready Requirement

 - add unit tests
+- use cache and DB for strategies & handlers
 - github actions:
   - run test (`go test ./...`) and promote to staging (in this scenario there's dev and staging)
   - cache installed steps